Skip to main content

 • October 2024 - Official launch and start of evidence gathering

-• February 2025 – Publishing initial recommendations
+• February 2025 - Publication of the interim report

 Get in touch